lehitoskin/ivy/doc/ivy.md

 ## Animated GIF Support

 Animated GIF support is currently marked as experimental.
 To animate a GIF, select View -> GIF Animation.
-Due to the unstable natue of the related code, know that some GIF's may not load properly or at all.
+Due to the unstable nature of the related code, know that some GIF's may not load properly or at all.

 ## Embedding Tags as XMP metadata